 So adjust the recipe based on the hot sauce you use, and on your taste buds and heat preferences.
 You could always start with 1/2 tablespoon, taste, and add more as needed.

 Isn’t salami unhealthy?

 Should you make salami chips at all?
 It’s true that salami is a processed meat that contains nitrites or nitrates.
 Even the organic uncured salami that I buy (the Applegate brand) contains natural nitrate from celery juice powder.

-There are fears that nitrites and nitrates can become carcinogenic under certain circumstances, although nitrate is naturally occurring in many vegetables and it’s unclear whether these fears are substantiated or not.
+There are fears that nitrites and nitrates can be harmful under certain circumstances, although nitrate is naturally occurring in many vegetables and it’s unclear whether these fears are substantiated or not.

-To be on the safe side, I suggest enjoying these baked salami chips once in awhile.
+To be on the safe side, my personal choice is to enjoy these baked salami chips only once in a while.
 They should probably not be a staple of your diet anyway, since processed meat is not as nutritious as fresh meat.